Impact and Programs

 Geographic Area Served

-Twin Cities metro area, through in-home programs, three locations in Minneapolis, Minnetonka and Brooklyn Park and in 22 school-based offices in Minneapolis, Bloomington and Eden Prairie Public Schools.
+Twin Cities metro area, through in-home programs, three locations in Minneapolis, Edina and Brooklyn Park and in 24 school-based offices in Minneapolis, Bloomington and Eden Prairie Public School districts.